SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 "Aren't we suppose to be on a date right now?"

-"Oh, how rude of me.
-Sorry, Applejack.
+"Oh, how rude of me, sorry.
 Hello, my name is Rarity, and I love fashion and I run several boutiques."

 "Hi.
 You already know who I am and what I love."